Google Artificial Intelligence: For cloud, big data, and Internet security

 Not only did the AI voice sound human, complete with vocal nuances like “mm-hmm” and “uhm”, it was also able to hurdle questions thrown at it.
 For instance, one conversation had the AI negotiate the time of the appointment, as well as thanking the human at the other end for her help.

-Listening to the conversation, you would be impressed to know how Google Assistant was able to carry on a conversation with a live human being, with the latter not knowing that she is talking to an AI.
+Listening to the conversation, you would be impressed to know how Google Assistant was able to carry on a conversation with a live human being, with the latter not knowing that she is talking to an artificial intelligence.

 Other examples of Google AI